Go back

 Too Good to Be True

-Guess what happens when the reader is reading your sales pitch and encounters something that feels too good to be true?
+Guess what happens when the reader reads your sales pitch and encounters something that feels too good to be true?
 That’s right, it’s an immediate credit card block.
 But why is that?

 The Biological Basis for ‘Too Good to Be True’ Caution